 Think about a candidate who’s easiest to find and hire.
 Are they likely the best talent for the job?

-If you’re using data-driven recruitment technology, the chances are much better because targeting is better.
+If you’re using data-driven recruitment technology, then the chances are much better because targeting is better.
 Your marketing message will reach more of the people you want to reach because ad spend is used toward the most effective methods for it.
 But that’s only if the technology is designed to learn and it’s always switched on.

 Not all data-driven recruitment technology is the same.
-Not all of it was developed to continually improve and grow as you go.
+Not all of it was developed to improve and grow as you go.
 Artificial intelligence and machine learning can make a huge difference.
 Blind spots have fewer places to hide when your technology is always looking for them.
 Even better, technology can take action automatically based on what it knows.

 Technology Can Create Blind Spots or Help Bring Them Into Focus

 Just when you think you’ve got the hang of data-driven recruitment, you see someone else wearing a T-shirt from the Biggest Ball of Yarn gift shop.
 They had better technology.